labki-org/mw-mcp-server/docs/extension_integration.md

 ### MCP → MW (Server calling Extension)

-When the MCP server makes requests back to MediaWiki (e.g., to fetch page content), it includes a JWT signed with `JWT_MCP_TO_MW_SECRET`.
+When the MCP server makes requests back to MediaWiki (e.g., to fetch page content), it includes a JWT signed with the `mcp_to_mw_secret` corresponding to the target wiki.

 #### Required JWT Claims (MCP → MW)